IBMStreams/streamsx.objectstorage/demo/com.ibm.streamsx.objectstorage.messagehub.sample/README.md

 the input json to tuple of `DataHistorianData_t` type and extend the input tuple with additional attributes (`continent` and `city`) required for partitioning definition.

-Note, that for both example `MHDataProducer` composite is used for input generation.
+Note, that for both examples `MHDataProducer` composite is used for input generation.
 `MHDataProducer` generates tuples of `DataHistorianData_t` type using `com.ibm.streamsx.messagehub::MessageHubProducer` operator and sends them to the message hub in the `json` format.